 Here’s Why Your Cholesterol Rises

 When you lose weight, you’re releasing the contents of your fat cells.
 Fat cells contain triglycerides and cholesterol Thus, when you start losing weight, the cholesterol level and triglyceride level in your blood will increase.
 But this increase is temporary - that’s key to keep in mind.

 As well, a keto diet is rich in healthy fats, including saturated fat and cholesterol found naturally in animal-derived foods like eggs and meat, leading many people to experience an increase in their cholesterol level after beginning the keto diet.

 Even though the increase in cholesterol is temporary, you may still be wondering if the keto diet is bad for your heart.
 It’s not; in fact, the keto diet has actually been associated with improvements in cardiovascular health.

 Research shows that high cholesterol levels aren't always unhealthy.
-Chronic inflammation, elevated triglycerides from a high-carb and low-fat diet, insulin resistance, and an unhealthy lifestyle are much more significant threats to your health than is a high cholesterol level.
+Chronic inflammation, elevated triglycerides from a high-carb and low-fat diet, Fat Storing Hormone resistance, and an unhealthy lifestyle are much more significant threats to your health than is a high cholesterol level.

 So, yes, the keto diet really is good for your health.

 It helps to understand the role that cholesterol plays in your body.
 Let’s start by looking at some basic facts about how cholesterol works.